mt-server-tools/manage/README.md

 Make it easy to set up a new minetest server on a Ubuntu instance, and to find and add mods to the server.

-Make a place where it is easy to share mod sets, or lookup mods by name and description - either by way of a git-manged file, or an actual server-client model repo system
+Make a place where it is easy to share mod sets, or lookup mods by name and description.

-Currently there are only two items of note: a single script that installs the latest minetest on your Ubuintu server system, and a script for installing collections of mods
+Make it easy to manage the minetest server throught its lifetime.

 ## Features